alex-ppg/fastify-mongoose/README.md

 {
   name: "profiles", // Required, should match name of model in database
   alias: "Profile", // Optional, an alias to inject the model as
-  schema: schemaDefinition // Required, should match schema of model in database }
+  schema: schemaDefinition // Required, should match schema of model in database,
+  class: classDefinition // Optional, should be an ES6 class wrapper for the model }
 ```

 The `schemaDefinition` variable should be created according to the [Mongoose Model Specification](https://mongoosejs.com/docs/schematypes.html).
+The `classDefinition` variable should be created according to the [Mongoose Class Specification](https://mongoosejs.com/docs/4.x/docs/advanced_schemas.html).

 ## Author